Agriculture in Djibouti: Land use and irrigation

 Which 10 km2 dedicated to irrigated agriculture, under 2% of the land is arable and about 60% is suitable for grazing livestock.
 Most arable land is in the Tadjourah Region, and the Mabla Mountains near Obock.
 The highest parts of Goda Mountains receive 300–500 mm of rain annually, and the adjacent area, north of the Mabla Mountains, receives 200–300 mm.
 Central and Southern Boura Mountains and Arta Mountains average 150 to 250 mm.

 Fishing

 Djibouti has a coastline of 372 km of and a maritime area of 6280 km2 at the crossroads of the Red Sea and Gulf of Aden.
 Djibouti's fishing catch was 503 tons by 1981, and 2296 in 2014.
 Most fleets were located on the eastern coast near Djibouti City.

-Although there is no a large-scale fishery in Djibouti and it does not have a big role in the economy, there exists a subsistence-level fishing that is locally important in some rular communities.
+Although there is no a large-scale fishery in Djibouti and it does not have a big role in the economy, there exists a subsistence-level fishing that is locally important in some rural communities.
 The present contribution of fisheries to the economy is less than 0.1%, it can be raised substantially to around 5% if the projections are realised.